16 Aug What is a Homebuyer Survey?

-The property survey includes details of all major faults and how they may affect the value of the property and the cost to fix these issues.
-The building surveyor will also offer repairs and maintenance advice on how to rectify these faults.
+The property survey includes details of all major faults.
+The building surveyor will also offer some advice repairs and maintenance advice on how to rectify these faults.

 Your Homebuyer Survey will provide outline information on the property being surveyed and its location.
 Your RICS chartered surveyor will also highlight specific areas where you will need to consult a legal advisor to further investigate these issues and seek specialist attention.

-If you opt for the Homebuyer Report with a valuation included, you will additionally receive a valuation of the property which can be used to negotiate its price.
+You will also receive a valuation of the property, which can be used to negotiate its price.
 Your surveyor will also provide you with a reinstatement value, which is an estimate of the cost of rebuilding the property for insurance purposes.

 Homebuyer Surveys by Allcott Associates

 A survey with Allcott Associates will help you avoid unexpected costs further down the line and budget for repairs, enable you to negotiate on the price of the property, or ask the seller to complete repairs before you move in.

 Most importantly, it will give you complete peace of mind that you know exactly what you are buying so that you can make a fully informed decision on whether to proceed with the property purchase.